I. Purpose of Program

 Students whose portfolio has been judged sufficient to advance beyond the M.A. degree bypass the second-year exams, and spend the next four semesters (spring of the second year, fall and spring of the third year, and fall of the fourth year) taking a full load of courses and preparing for the candidacy examination and dissertation research.

 Students compose the reading lists for the candidacy exam in consultation with their advisor and the three other faculty members, at least two of whom must be faculty members of the Department of Slavic and East European Languages and Cultures, who constitute the exam committee.
 Two of the reading lists expand on the student’s knowledge of broad topics such as literary, cultural, and intellectual traditions, periods, and genres (e.g. Russian Romanticism, Soviet Culture, Film).
 The M.A. reading list should serve as a starting point, but students should add an appropriate number of primary and secondary sources to gain more comprehensive knowledge of these areas.
-The other two reading lists should be more specific, and oriented more closely to the research students have proposed in their second-year research portfolio.
+The third reading list should be more specific, and oriented more closely to the research students have proposed in their second-year research portfolio.

 Candidacy exam lists must be approved by the student’s advisor in consultation with the other committee members by Week 1 of the fall semester of the fourth year in the program.